 It always happens!
 You think you’ll just be ripping up carpet in preparation for hardwoods, but then you discover structural issues that must be addressed unless you want to fall into the basement below!

 It’s a super simple space!
 I left the black granite on the hearth and simply removed the glass doors.

 An Open Floorplan

-Here’s how the space looked when we were just getting started.
+Here’s how the space looked when we were just getting started and there was an expanse of pink-y taupe with yellow walls.
 You can see the great room, dining room, kitchen, and hall.

 The white oak hardwood flooring (no stain, finished on site by hand with just a clear matte sealer) and white paint make a huge difference.
 We also smoothed the hallway and dining room ceilings with plaster since I am not a fan of textured ceilings.

 There are multiple reasons why the old yellowy antique white paint on the walls didn’t work.
 For one, it made less than desired design features like white painted closet bifold doors jump out in contrast.
 White paint calmed and unified everything, making even the sub-par stuff easier on the eye.